wekesaclinton/agentsimulator-bpm/README.md

 This is the supplementary GitHub repository of the paper: "AgentSimulator: An Agent-based Approach for Data-driven Business Process Simulation".

 ## Prerequisites
-To execute the code, you need to create an environment and install the following packages
+To execute the code, you need to create an environment (e.g., with conda create -n myenv python=3.9) and install the following packages
-- mesa
+- pip install mesa==2.1.2
-- pm4py
+- pip install pm4py
-- pandas
-- numpy
+- pip install polars
-- scipy
+- pip install pyarrow
-- polars
+- pip install log_distance_measures

 ## How to run the AgentSimulator
 To run the script MAS_Simulation.py you need to specify the following parameters:

---log_path : path to the entire log which should be stored in the folder raw_data
+--log_path : path to the entire log which you need to store in the folder raw_data

 --case_id : name of the case_id column